open-chaos/experiment-catalog/README.md

 The format of the catalog is relatively flexible, being a resource that will index many different types of experiments and even potentially different experiment-executing tools and systems.
 The current convention, where applicable, for a new experiment to be added to the catalog are:

-1. Every experiment should reside in its own directory below the top level of the catalog.
+1. Every experiment should reside in its own directory below a parent directory that is used to group experiments by target platform context, i.e. Kubernetes, Azure, AWS etc.

-   Due to the indexable nature of tags, every experiment is searchable and groupable based on these labels.

-2. Top level `tags` for an experiment are recommended to be `Platform` and `Service`, with a corresponding descriptor after a `:`.
+2. Top level `tags` for an experiment are recommended to be `platform` and `service`, with a corresponding descriptor after a `:`.

-   Platform specifies the overall platform being targetted or manipulated by the experiment, for example `Platform:kubernetes`. `Service`, where applicable, specifies any sub-service of the platform being employed, such as `Service:node`.
-Any combination of `Platform:*` and `Service:*` tags may be used for a single experiment so that it is appropriately indexed for catalog searching.
+   Platform specifies the overall platform being targetted or manipulated by the experiment, for example `platform:kubernetes`. `service`, where applicable, specifies any sub-service of the platform being employed, such as `service:node`.
+Any combination of `platform:*` and `service:*` tags may be used for a single experiment so that it is appropriately indexed for catalog searching.

 3. A `README.md` is recommended, following the general template form as show by the [`file-must-not-disappear` experiment sample](file-must-not-disappear/README.md).